 Daniela

-Ripetti (full surname: Ripetti Pacchini) is a writer and
+Ripetti (full surname: Ripetti Pacchini) is an Italian poet and writer.
+She worked as a psychologist and psychotherapist and

-collaborated with various Italian newspapers and magazines.
-She has also dealt with theater and worked in Italy and France with Carmelo
+collaborated with various national newspapers and magazines.
+In earlier years, she was active in theater, performing in Italy and France with Carmelo

 Bene.
-During her university education and specialization, she
+During her university studies and professional training, she

-lived mainly in Rome until the early Eighties, when, due to a serious illness,
+lived primarely in Rome until the early 1980s, when, a serious illness led her to return to her hometown of Pisa.

 As a poet, her verses have been published in literary magazines and journals including: “Nuovi Argomenti”, “Guida Poetica